 Those with a penchant for rock 'n roll can take Instrumental Ensemble I, a class in which guitarists, flutists, saxophonists, drummers, pianists, and vocalists study and perform pop music from the past 40 years.
 For those ready to "kick it up a notch," Instrumental Ensemble II offers a high-octane version, delving into more challenging music, including jazz, and offers many more public and private performance opportunities.

 Vocal Music Program

-Sixth Grade students spend one quarter of their year taking an Introduction to Vocal Music course, where they learn introductory music reading skills, solfege, and music appreciation.
-At the 7th/8th Grade level, students may continue their musical education by enrolling in Jr. JagChoir, the Middle School choir, which performs both on and off campus throughout the year.
-7th and 8th grade students also have the opportunity to participate in honor choirs.
+Sixth grade students spend one quarter of their year taking an Introduction to Vocal Music course, where they learn introductory music reading skills, solfege, and music appreciation.
+At the seventh/eighth grade level, students may continue their musical education by enrolling in Jr. JagChoir, the Middle School Choir, which performs both on and off campus throughout the year.
+Seventh and Eighth grade students also have the opportunity to participate in honor choirs.

 The Upper School vocal music curriculum is centered on the JagChoir, a non-auditioned group open to any interested students, which meets during the academic day.
 This co-ed vocal ensemble covers material ranging from the classical idiom to modern pop, and performs during assemblies and in the greater community.
 The JagChoir is a participating school in TAPPS, ISAS Arts Fest, and TPSMEA.